-Most rural communities want to see less lions.
+Most rural communities want to see fewer lions.
 Actively zoning core wildlife areas helps.
 But wildlife moves, especially during times of drought.
-The north-west is marginal wildlife habitat and game needs to wander and opportunistically use available resources to stay alive – for lions that includes the odd livestock meal.
-More must be done to reduce conflicts, but some will always occur, and need to be offset by direct returns from lions.
+The northwest is marginal wildlife habitat and wildlife needs to wander and opportunistically use available resources to stay alive – for lions that includes the odd livestock meal.
+More must be done to reduce conflicts, but some will always occur and need to be offset by direct returns from lions.

 African safari tourism is part of the long-term solution.
 Yet current tourism contributions are limited.
 Joint-venture lodges generate most of the returns for communities.
 Input from the mobile tourism sector is generally meagre.
 The TOSCO Trust (Tourism Supporting Conservation) is now trying out a system of conservation contributions in a few core areas to help address this.

 Trophy hunting is making an important contribution, funding game guard salaries and other conservancy running costs, especially in the many areas without tourism.
 Yet lion hunting is extremely controversial.
 Hunters are accused of always singling out prime males, skewing population demographics and upsetting pride structures.
 Desert Lion Conservation Project data shows that significantly more lions are killed by locals than by trophy hunters, without any returns.
 Targeted trophy hunting of selected lions could reduce lion troubles and generate significant conservation revenue.
 Yet poor practices by some operators reinforce the stigma, and around the globe, pressure is mounting to ban trophy hunting of lions altogether.

 There is a new guard of concerned conservationists fighting the cause of the lions, and collecting funds for their conservation.
 The efforts are making an important difference, especially in research, but as long as they remain ad hoc, they offer only short-term relief.
 If lions are to survive outside national parks for generations to come, more permanent funding streams need to flow directly into conflict mitigation.